-of flat-pack home furnishings, is in a bit of a pickle: the squeaky clean Scandinavian nation of more than 9.5 million has run out of garbage.
+Sweden, birthplace of the Smörgåsbord and the world’s preferred solar-powered purveyor of flat-pack home furnishings, is in a bit of a pickle: the squeaky clean Scandinavian nation of more than 9.8 million has run out of garbage.
 The landfills have been tapped dry; the rubbish reserves depleted.
 And although this may seem like a positive — even enviable — predicament for a country to be facing, Sweden has been forced to import trash from neighboring countries.

-.
+Good for them!
+However, the population's remarkably pertinacious recycling habits are also a bit of a problem given that the country relies on waste to heat and provide electricity to hundreds of thousands of homes through a longstanding waste-to-energy incineration program.
 So with citizens simply not generating enough burnable waste to power the incinerators, the country has been forced to look elsewhere for fuel.
-Says Catarina Ostlund, a senior advisor for the Swedish Environmental Protection Agency: “We have more capacity than the production of waste in Sweden and that is usable for incineration."
+Says Catarina Ostlund, a senior advisor for the Swedish Environmental Protection Agency in 2012: "We have more capacity than the production of waste in Sweden and that is usable for incineration."

 The solution has been to import (well, kind of import) waste from other countries, mainly Norway and England.
 It's kind of a great deal for the Swedes: Other countries pays Sweden to take their excess waste, Sweden burns it for heat and electricity.
 And in the case of Norway, the ashes remaining from the incineration process filled with highly polluting dioxins, are returned back to the country and landfilled.